 The move is part of a pledge by city council to make it easier for renters to find out whether or not their building is meeting its obligations in terms of various city codes.
-These include fire codes, life safety issues, maintenance, electrical and plumbing amongst others.
+These include fire codes, life safety issues, maintenance, electrical and plumbing with Priority Plumbing amongst others.

 The city likewise confirmed that court injunctions would be sought against some of the very worst offenders.
 Two of the worst private buildings are owned by companies directed by Peter Plett, who is also owner of a hotel high up on the list.

 It is however the provincial government that is highest on the list of the 300 odd buildings that require major updates.
 The province’s housing corporation, one that operates various single-room occupancy hotels and other buildings, is on the hook for a variety of renovations and outstanding safety issues that need redress.